stijncon/IdeologicalBias/README.md

 # IdeologicalBias
 Notebooks with the code for an agent based model about ideological bias.
+Each version gets uploaded here before we meet to discuss it and decide on changes.

 # Binder